Tools

 We were challenged to design a solution to the hyper-individualism crisis in modern society, to help people connect with and care for each other and their communities.

-Trying to identify a problem without digital solutions that already exist, we considered issues in healthcare to indigenous rituals.
+In trying to identify a problem without a digital solution that already exists, we considered issues from healthcare to indigenous rituals.
 However, due to the tight timeline, I knew we wouldn't be able to achieve a deep enough understanding of user needs to create a well-researched solution.

 Understanding both sides of mentorship